Reincarnation: Early

 Under the impression that Origen was a heretic like Arius, St. Jerome criticizes ideas described in On the First Principles.
 Further in "To Avitus" (Letter 124), St. Jerome writes about "convincing proof" that Origen teaches reincarnation in the original version of the book:

-The original text of On First Principles has almost completely disappeared.
-It remains extant as De Principiis in fragments faithfully translated into Latin by St. Jerome and in "the not very reliable Latin translation of Rufinus."
+The original text of On First Principles has been almost completely lost.
+It remains extant as De Principiis in fragments faithfully translated into Latin by St. Jerome and in "the not very reliable Latin translation of Rufinus".

+However, Origen's supposed belief in reincarnation is controversial.
+Christian scholar Dan R. Schlesinger has written an extensive monograph in which he argues that Origen never taught reincarnation.

-Belief in reincarnation was rejected by Augustine of Hippo in The City of God.
+Reincarnation was taught by several Gnostics such as Marcion of Sinope (c.
+85 – c.
+160).
+Belief in reincarnation was rejected by several Church Fathers, including Augustine of Hippo in The City of God.